fastrgv/Reliquarium/README.md

 ## Game Features
 * Works on PCs or laptops running Windows, OSX or GNU/Linux.
-And if GNAT is installed you can build it yourself!
+And if Ada is installed you can build it yourself!
 But first try the delivered, prebuilt binaries.

 * Windows, GNU/Linux and OSX binaries provided, as well as full source.